howmanysmall/Janitor/README.md

 Janitor runs incredibly well.
 It is quite a bit faster than [Maid](https://github.com/Quenty/NevermoreEngine/blob/version2/Modules/Shared/Events/Maid.lua) and around as fast as [Dumpster](https://gist.github.com/Fraktality/f0ab4ad950698e9f08bb01bea486845e).
 You can run the benchmark for yourself using [boatbomber's benchmark plugin](https://devforum.roblox.com/t/benchmarker-plugin-compare-function-speeds-with-graphs-percentiles-and-more/829912) and the bench found [here](https://github.com/boatbomber/BenchmarkerLibrary).

 ![Benchmark results](https://cdn.discordapp.com/attachments/507950082285502465/807365433388433408/unknown.png)

+Benchmarks ran on an R9 3900X with 32GB of DDR4-3600 RAM.